All the information you need about working in New Zealand, from the work visas that are available to tips for finding and securing a job.

 Do you have more questions about getting a job in New Zealand?

 If you have other questions, please do not hesitate to call us on +27 (0) 21 202 8200.
-You can also book a free initial assessment if you’d like to go ahead and find out if you qualify for a work visa.
+You can also book a consultation call if you want to go ahead and find out if you qualify for a work visa.
 Our licensed immigration advisors can do an assessment with you and advise on the next steps to take.

 The COVID-19 pandemic pushed New Zealand’s economy into its worst recession in 33 years.
 Despite this, employment and career site SEEK recently reported that some industries are showing positive signs of growth compared to when the pandemic first hit.